 U2's Joshua Tree in AZ?

-Some History: The Mojave, Serrano, Cahuilla and Chemehuevi Indians knew and made use of Joshua trees (Yucca brevifolia) for centuries before the colonials encroached.
+The Mojave, Serrano, Cahuilla and Chemehuevi Indians knew and made use of Joshua trees (Yucca brevifolia) for centuries before the colonials encroached.
 Its more fibrous matter was woven into baskets, shoes, nets, and traps, while its seed-filled pods were broken open and eaten.
 The seeds are actually large berries.